The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 ★★★★✬ 4.7/5

 First off, the A60 takes the sleek, curved design of the A50 hood to a new height, adding a serious dose of tech sophistication.
 The upgrade is simply remarkable.
-In my workshop, this welding helmet quickly became a go-to, thanks to its exceptional optical clarity, backed by its EN rating of 1/1/1/1.
+In my workshop, this helmet quickly became a go-to, thanks to its exceptional optical clarity, backed by its EN rating of 1/1/1/1.

 What really sets it apart is ESAB’s re-engineered automatic darkening filter (ADF).
 You can now adjust the shade in 0.5-value increments, ranging from DIN 5 to DIN 13, allowing for incredibly precise fine-tuning that gives you perfect clarity every time.